hannemann/php-transcode/README.md

 - If the movie is 4:3 and the commercials are 16:9 the encode fails as soon as the resolution changes
 - The same applies to changes in audio streams

-To circumvent these flaws in the video stream one would have to create several complicated FFMpeg commands.
+To circumvent these flaws in the video stream one would have to create several complicated FFMpeg commands.\
-This program tries to mitigate that by providing a browser based gui for FFMpeg.
+This program tries to mitigate that by providing a browser based gui for FFMpeg.\
 The heavy lifting can be done on the server utilizing hardware acceleration by VAAPI (Tested with INTEL and AMD integrated GPU).

 ## Features

 - Frame perfect h264 cutting using the concat filter
-- Transcode (vaapi)
+- Transcode
     - h264_vaapi
+    - hevc_vaapi
+    - h264_nvenc
-    - h265_vaapi
+    - hevc_nvenc
     - aac
     - ac3
     - flac